mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/30.community-modules/37.service_db_optimize/default.en.md

     author: admin
 ---

+To keep your orders database functioning smoothly, it is sometimes necessary to reclaim unused space and defragment the data for optimal performance.
+Optimizing the table can many times improve the performance of your database significantly.

-This MailBeez Service Module optimizes your DataBase and sends you an Email with the result.
+This MailBeez service module optimizes your database and sends you an email with the results.

-Intervals:
+Can be at run at intervals:

-- daily
+- Daily
-- weekly
+- Weekly
-- monthly
+- Monthly